This page describes the eT_launch

 is not set,

-the directory is created in the calling directory.
+the directory is created in output directory.

 For example,